Table of contents

 </html>

-A: The <footer> tag defines the footer section of a webpage or section.
-It typically contains metadata like copyright information, navigation links, or contact details.
+The footer tag defines the bottom section of a webpage and usually contains copyright notices, navigation links, and contact details.

 HTML